Why do we grow impatient? What purpose does it serve? How should we manage it?

 Why?
 It’s likely he didn’t know how much it would hurt to climb the hill.
 As that becomes clear, he realizes that the climb is going to cost him more than he thought in terms of pain.

 These examples suggest the following adjustment to our account of impatience.
 Instead of talking only about time, we’ll talk more generally about costs.
 We have an idea about what it’s going to cost us to reach a goal, and we come to realize it’s going to cost us more than we thought.

-Finally, consider someone who is self-employed, and is three months into a 6 month project that should yield a new stream of income when he’s done.
-What happens if, in the meantime, he learns of a new opportunity to make money.
-This new opportunity should take only 2 weeks, and is expected to pay well if all goes according to plan.
+Finally, consider someone who is self-employed, and is three months into a six-month project that should yield a new stream of income when he’s done.
+What happens if, in the meantime, he learns of a new opportunity to make money?
+This new opportunity should take only two weeks and is expected to pay well if all goes according to plan.